nats-io/nats-architecture-and-design/adr/ADR-8.md

 	// BucketLocation returns a string indicating where the bucket is located, meaning dependent on backend BucketLocation() string

-	// Keys returns a list of all keys in the bucket - not possible now Keys() ([]string, error)
+	// Keys returns a list of all keys in the bucket - not possible now except in caches Keys() ([]string, error)

 	// BackingStore is a backend specific name for the underlying storage - eg. stream name.
 Used so that ops tooling can know what to Backup for example